-Advanced students will sometimes be permitted to enroll in directed study courses with professors in topics not covered by available coursework.
+STM students and other masters students in the final year of their program are sometimes permitted to enroll in directed study courses with professors in topics not covered by available coursework.
 Required courses may not be taken in directed study form.
 Students wishing to enroll in a directed study course should contact the instructor with whom they wish to work in advance of registration.
 In all cases, permission of the instructor is required.
 Normally, directed study courses are focused on advanced topics.
 Faculty members are limited to a maximum number of directed study courses per year, and priority will be given to the needs of PhD students rather than masters-level students in determining which directed study courses can be offered.